mihail911/mihail911.github.io/src/pages/articles/2018-15-10---Fast-Object-Detection-With-Fast-RCNN/index.md

 Against that backdrop, Fast R-CNN proposed a hodge-podge of improvements and design modifications that improved the state-of-the-art in object detection as well as the speed of real systems (more than **200x** speedup at inference time).

-The key takeaways from the paper are as follows.
-TLDR:
+As always, let's give our key takeaways from the paper:
 1) **Fast R-CNN created a single stage training pipeline making clever use of a multi-task loss function**
 2) **Efficient training methods allowed for feature sharing across minibatches of samples, resulting in huge training speedups**
 2) **No disk storage was needed for intermediate features because of the single-stage pipeline**